devennn/devennn.github.io/about.md

     - 5km sub 30 minutes(achieved on 19/March/2020 27 minutes)
     - 5km sub 25 minutes(achieved on 25/March/2020 21 minutes)

 - Reading - I read to expand my understanding, judgements and beliefs.
-My favorite topics are Christianity, AI blogs and research papers, Economics, Malaysian politics and diets(not good at this).
+My favorite topics are Christianity, AI blogs, self help and Economics

 - Programming - Spend much of my time doing this.
 I like to test fun open source project such as chatbot.
 Have not yet become a contributor.
 But, I want to.